gpreston-hyland/adf-claims-portal/README.md

-# ADF/APS Application with Angular CLI
+# ADF Claims Portal Application with Angular CLI

-Minimal ready-to-use Angular CLI project template pre-configured with ADF components.
+Allows user to 'Start a claim' and upload documents. ***Runs on port 4300,*** rather than the default of 4200.

 ## Quick start